wp-plugins/xgen-date-information/readme.txt

 3. Then the Activated, Deactivated, Installed and Last Updated information will be shown in the plugin page.
 4. Check out the setting under 'Settings'->'xGen Plugin Date Information' menu, where you can configure whether to view/hide a specific column and to change the default label of the column

+Note: If the column name are not visible then kindly go to the setting page and enter the respective label for the column

 == Frequently asked questions ==

 == Screenshots ==

 1. This is the plugin configuration page where you can hide/show the column you want and also change the label of the column as per your requirement and ability to choose your own time/date stamp formats.
-2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date.
+2. You can see the different column added like Last Activated, Last Deactivated, Install Date and Last Updated Date and then ability to sort plugins information by Install Date, Activated Date, Deactivated Date.

 == Changelog ==